Photo by Susan Kalt

 New York, NY 10011

 About Us: Project Yachay Simi [Wise Language] joins North and South American linguists and teachers in an effort to preserve and revitalize the language and culture of rural communities in the Andes.
 Associates include faculty, students and graduates of Andean programs in intercultural bilingual education as well as teachers in-service and community leaders.
 Dr. Susan Kalt, founder of Project Yachay Simi has been visiting rural communities since 2000.
-A professor of Spanish at Roxbury Community College, she’s received awards from the NSF/National Endowment for the Humanities Documenting Endangered Languages Program (USA), American Council of Learned Societies and Andrew Mellon Foundation, the Foundation for Endangered Languages (London) and created the collections “The Speech of Children from Cusco and Chuquisaca” and “Duck and Frog Stories in Chuquisaca Quechua” at Univ.
+Recently retired from teaching at Roxbury Community College, she’s received awards from the NSF/National Endowment for the Humanities Documenting Endangered Languages Program (USA), American Council of Learned Societies and Andrew Mellon Foundation, the Foundation for Endangered Languages (London) and created the collections “The Speech of Children from Cusco and Chuquisaca” and “Duck and Frog Stories in Chuquisaca Quechua” at Univ.
 Texas’ Archive of the Indigenous Languages of Latin America.

 Answer to the riddle: the qhiwiña tree, with its delicate leaves and ragged layers of bark!